GovTechSG/TechBiz-Documentation/techbiz-system.md

 This section guides how subscription admins can do the following:

 - Create TechBiz system
+- Add and configure subscribed products

 ## Audience

 - Primary and secondary subscription admins of a TechBiz account.
+- Technical admins of a TechBiz account

+> **Note:** The Technical admin of a TechBiz account can add and configure subscribed SGTS products but can't create a new system.

 ## Prerequisites